Engraved Social Stationery

 The lettering styles used in modern social stationery are predictable: London Script and Block Gothic are chosen much of the time.
 They have been converted to digital fonts.
 Yet there are over three hundred other typefaces – ranging in time of creation from the Edwardian era to the 1970s – which are proprietary to the commercial engraving industry and have never been digitized.
 They remain in the unique Masterplate Styles system.

-In addition to hundreds of sets of upper and lower case alphabets with their corresponding numerals, punctuation and characters, Masterplate Styles also include an ingenious compositional system for engraving custom monograms and ciphers.
+In addition to hundreds of sets of upper and lower case alphabets with their corresponding numerals, punctuation, and characters, Lehman Masterplate Styles also include an ingenious compositional system for engraving custom monograms and ciphers.
 These gothic and Victorian forms are transferred to the die in the same manner as ordinary letters but are arranged on a grid which allows the craftsperson some freedom and flexibility.
-Given sufficient imagination and ingenuity, a person using the Masterplate system can create quite intricate two- and three- color designs, connecting and interweaving letter forms to create the monogram.
+Given sufficient imagination and ingenuity, a person using the Masterplate system can create quite intricate two- and three- color designs, connecting and interweaving letterforms to create the monogram.

 Originally, such engraving was accomplished entirely by hand, with each line, dot and elegant curve cut with the graver/burin.
 In recent years it has become customary simply to acid-etch the designs and lettering, as fewer and fewer traditional engravers continue to work in the field and as costs have escalated.
 The term commercial engraving has become a something of a misnomer because today almost all such “engraving” is actually acid-etching, often following computer-generated patterns.